-One example of a thriving digital platform that’s used by both buyers and suppliers is Europe’s Pinpools, a leading online marketplace that serves 100+ chemical manufacturers, distributors and buyers.
+One example of a thriving data platform that’s used by both buyers and suppliers is Europe’s Pinpools, a leading online marketplace that serves 100+ chemical manufacturers, distributors and buyers.
 Launched in 2017, Pinpools primarily serves the paint and coatings market in Europe.
 Buyers can use the website free of charge and suppliers pay a monthly fee, which can average between one to three percent depending on sales volume.

-E-commerce platforms such as Pinpools are also designed to reduce the uncertainty associated with shortages and fluctuations in demand, a widespread problem within the chemical industry.
-First movers in this growing segment are developing platforms at a record pace to build market share.
+E-commerce data platforms such as Pinpools are also designed to reduce the uncertainty associated with shortages and fluctuations in demand, a widespread problem within the chemical industry.
+First movers in this growing segment are developing digital platforms at a record pace to build market share.

-In some cases, regional and local manufacturers are partnering with other firms, including international companies in Europe, China and Asia — as well as distributors — to develop and launch these platforms.
+In some cases, regional and local manufacturers are partnering with other firms, including international companies in Europe, China and Asia — as well as distributors — to develop and launch these data platforms.
 Alibaba, a leading platform for global wholesale trade, is probably the most well-known company in this group.
 Univar Solutions is another major player in the sector with its insurgent Myunivar.com portal.

 The best digital platforms are designed to solve several problems that vex buyers: inaccurate product pricing, fluid delivery dates and inexplicable product specification changes.
 Thanks to advanced technology like AI and data analytics, customers are kept informed of any price swings and delivery dates in real-time.

-Platform customers also have access to financial resources that are beyond the means of distributors: extended payment terms and short-term loans, for example.
+Data platform customers also have access to financial resources that are beyond the means of distributors: extended payment terms and short-term loans, for example.
 Cashflow challenges can quickly arise due to razor-thin margins of around three percent, where manufacturers are squeezed between raw material suppliers and their customers.

-Subscribers can even apply and secure financial support through the platforms.
+Subscribers can even apply and secure financial support through digital platforms.
 Alibaba, for instance, offers an e-credit line to buyers as well as trade assurance, which protects buyers from suppliers that fail to deliver promised goods.

-Companies may want to develop e-commerce platforms or online marketplaces with a partner.
+Companies may want to develop e-commerce data platforms or online marketplaces with a partner.
 Seeking out other manufacturers and suppliers can enable knowledge sharing and costs while minimizing your risk.

-Partnering with digital consultancies here can provide immediate advantages, like access to established best practices in building new products and services, due diligence on competitive offerings, and the ability to build working prototypes that solve unique, industry-specific problems.
+Partnering with digital consultancies here can provide immediate advantages, like access to established best practices in building new digital products and services, due diligence on competitive offerings, and the ability to build working prototypes that solve unique, industry-specific problems.

 These future product platforms could combine operations and logistics data — information that’s provided today by standalone systems.
 Integrated systems would allow manufacturers to signal the platform when it was time to replenish the inventory and automatically trigger an order.
 At the same time, the system could pull in logistics data, which would give the buyer full supply chain visibility.
-These systems would provide customers with a 360-degree view into product location, arrival date and data regarding product condition (damaged goods, for instance).
+These data systems would provide customers with a 360-degree view into product location, arrival date and data regarding product condition (damaged goods, for instance).

 To be sure, advanced technology and digital platforms are making it easier for raw material suppliers to work with smaller manufacturing companies around the world, profitably.
-Today, these platforms, which leverage AI, big data, and business intelligence, can be built by teams of manufacturers and suppliers to share the risk, investment and knowledge.
+Today, these data platforms, which leverage AI, big data, and business intelligence, can be built by teams of manufacturers and suppliers to share the risk, investment and knowledge.